 If a licensee finds evidence of theft or diversion of cannabis or cannabis products, the licensee shall report the theft or diversion to the Department and local law enforcement within 24 hours of the discovery.
-The notice to the Department shall be in writing and shall include the date and time of the incident; a description of the incident, including items that were taken or missing; and the name of the local law enforcement agency that was notified of the incident.
+The notice to the Department shall be in writing and shall include the date and time of the incident, a description of the incident, including items that were taken or missing, and the name of the local law enforcement agency that was notified of the incident.
+The notice may be provided to the Department via email.